-Keratinocytes should be cultured in a mixture of DMEM and Ham’s F12.
+Keratinocytes should be cultured in a 50%-50% mixture of DMEM and Ham’s F12.
 Use a 1:1 ratio of the two medias.
-The mixture should be modified with 10% FBS.
+The mixture should be modified by addition of 10% FBS.
 Make sure that F12 contains 1.2 g/L sodium bicarbonate, 2.5 mM L-glutamine, 15 mM HEPES and 0.5 mM sodium pyruvate supplemented with 400 ng/ml hydrocortisone.
 Incubate cells at 37.0°C. Cell cultures will double approximately every 30 hours.
-This will vary depending on the keratinocyte source.
+This will vary depending on the keratinocyte cells source and culturing conditions.

 Split the cells 1:4 to 1:8 once just confluent, and renew the medium ever 2 to 3 days.

 - Remove medium